pantheon-systems/documentation/source/content/guides/mariadb-mysql/02-mysql-access.md

 Props to Aaron Bauman for writing [this script](https://gist.github.com/aaronbauman/f50cc691eb3ed60a358c)!

-### Accessing the Database via Your Application using PHP
+### Accessing the Database via Your Application with PHP

 You can connect to the application with Pantheon's internal network.
 Use the following variables in your application to access the database: